jmielkeway/ccos4rbpi_volume0/chapter13/rbpi3.md

     ret
 ```

-CPU 0 will receive interrupts from the CPU, while the other CPUs will receive interrupts from mailbox three.
+CPU 0 will receive interrupts from the GPU, while the other CPUs will receive interrupts from mailbox three.
 The handler checks first for a GPU interrupt:

 ```C
             if(source & IRQ_SOURCE(IRQ_GPU_SOURCE)) {